hartti/PelikoneScrape/README.md

 DETACH DELETE c
 ```

-Execute the following query for all number pairs listed below.
+Execute the following query.
 This consolidates the same clubs created with different names.
 ```
-Ketterämpi versio?

 UNWIND [["172","5"],["77","70"],["82","160"],["21","160"],["14","160"],["111","96"],["169","58"],
 ["121","58"],["74","37"],["104","37"],["173","113"],["107","114"],["163","114"],["168","141"],
 ["126","46"],["18","108"],["159","144"],["166","144"],["112","144"],["109","91"],["122","91"],